pzandre/django-blog/README.md

 You'll then be prompted to enter the Database name, username and password.

-If the application returns an error, check  with `ls -la` if the folders and subfolder inside `ssl/certbot/conf` are owned by root user.
-If it does, You'll have to enter `sudo chown $USER:USER` on every subfolder.
+### If the application returns an error, check  with `ls -la` if the folders and subfolders inside `ssl/certbot/conf` are owned by root user.
+If it does, you'll have to enter `sudo chown $USER:USER *` on every subfolder.
 If you are unsure if you missed something, just repeat `docker-compose up` at the root folder of this project.

 5. Create a Django superuser using the following command: